 Results in a higher monthly EMI but significantly reduces the total interest burden.
 You pay more each month but far less overall — often saving lakhs on a large loan.

 Even a half-percentage-point difference in interest rate has a meaningful impact over a long loan tenure.
-At ₹40 lakhs over 20 years, the difference between an 8% and 8.5% interest rate adds up to several lakhs in additional interest paid.
+At 40 lakh rupees over 20 years, the difference between an 8 percent and 8.5 percent interest rate adds up to several lakhs in additional interest paid.
+Over a 25-year tenure, the same difference becomes even more significant.
+This is why spending time comparing lenders and negotiating your rate is one of the most financially productive things you can do before taking a loan.

-This is why it pays to compare lenders carefully before finalising a loan.
 Use this calculator to run the numbers at different rates and see the real rupee impact of negotiating a better rate or choosing one lender over another.
+Even improving your credit score before applying — which can help you qualify for a lower rate — can translate into substantial savings over the life of the loan.

 Home loans

+Use our home loan EMI calculator to find out exactly how much you will pay each month before approaching any bank.
 This is where EMI planning matters most, given the size and duration of the commitment.
-Use this calculator to test how much loan you can genuinely afford based on your income, and to compare fixed versus floating rate scenarios.
+Test how much loan you can genuinely afford based on your income, and compare fixed versus floating rate scenarios side by side.
+Home loans are typically the largest financial commitment most individuals make, and a small miscalculation in affordability can create financial stress that lasts for years.

 Car and two-wheeler loans